 Our weekly class meeting will consist of a mixture of lecture, discussion, and group work.
 Lectures are designed to clarify and add depth to the assigned readings, but they do not duplicate the assigned reading material.
-Please come to class each week having already completed the required readings for that day.
+Please come to class each week having already completed the required readings and/or video mini-lectures for that day.